No bounded geometry wandering domains for sufficiently regular automorphisms: The Liouville Theorem and proof of Theorem

 \section{The Liouville Theorem and proof of Theorem~\ref{T:tori2}}

-The following is the so-called smooth Liouville Theorem, see, e.g., \cite{IM01}.
-Below, for a matrix $A$ we denote its transpose by $A^t$. \begin{theorem}\cite[Theorem~2.3.1]{IM01} For $n\ge 3$ and a domain $\Omega\subseteq\R^n$, each $\mathcal C^3$-solution $f\:\Omega\to\R^n$ of the Cauchy--Riemann system

-such that the Jacobian determinant $J(x,f)=\det Df(x)$ does not change sign in $\Omega$, is a M\"obius transformation. \end{theorem}

-The main ingredient in the proof of Theorem~\ref{T:tori2} is a version of~Theorem~\ref{T:Liouv} in the context of fractals.
-The proof here is almost verbatim the proof as presented in~\cite{IM01}.
+The main ingredient in the proof of Theorem~\ref{T:tori2} is a version of~\cite[Theorem~2.3.1]{IM01} in the context of fractals.
+Below, for a matrix $A$ we denote its transpose by $A^t$.
+Also, in what follows, by a \emph{M\"obius map} or \emph{transformation} in $\hC$ or $\R^n\cup\{\infty\}$ we mean a finite composition of reflections in spheres.
+Note that a M\"obius transformation may be orientation preserving or reversing.

+\begin{theorem} Let $\Lambda$ be a closed subset of $\R^n$ that is connected and locally rectifiably connected.
+In addition, assume that the Lebesgue density points of $\Lambda$ are dense in $\Lambda$.
+Let $f\:\R^n\to\R^n$ be a $\mathcal C^3$-diffeomorphism such that $f$ preserves the standard conformal structure on $\Lambda$.
+Then $f$ is a M\"obius transformation on $\Lambda$. \end{theorem} \begin{proof} The proof is almost verbatim the proof as presented in~\cite{IM01}.
 Because of this, we do not provide all the details below and only highlight the main steps and differences.
-The preimage of $\Lambda$ under the covering map from $\R^n$ to $\T^n$ will be denoted by $\tilde\Lambda$.
-However, to simplify notations, we keep the notation $f$ for a lift of the map $f$ under the covering map.